• Academic Dishonesty

 Students who violate the Academic Dishonesty policy will be subject to one or more of the following disciplinary actions.

 Incidents of academic dishonesty are reported by the instructor in writing to the Dean of Graduate and Professional Studies and the Vice President for Academic Affairs.
-The Notice of Academic Dishonesty that is filed by the instructor will remain in the Vice President's office and will be destroyed when the student leaves the College.
+The Notice of Academic Dishonesty that is filed by the instructor will remain in the Vice President's office and will be destroyed when the student leaves the University.
 A student who wishes to appeal a charge must follow the process for Academic Grievance (as outlined below).

 The Graduate and Professional Studies Academic Review Committee monitors all students' academic progress toward satisfactory degree completion at the conclusion of each semester and session.
 The committee members include the Dean of Graduate and Professional Studies, the Chair of the Graduate Committee, the Registrar, and the Administrative Assistant to Academic Affairs (ex officio).
 Students are in Good Academic Standing if a cumulative grade point average (GPA) of 3.0 is earned.